Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: A comparative numerical review of some available schemes

 \section{A comparative numerical review of some available schemes}

 Given the semi-linear SDE

-with solution $u:[0,T]\times \Omega \to D$, we compare our semi-implicit adaptive numerical method to a number of different fixed-step schemes that we outline below.
+with solution $u:[0,T]\times \Omega \to \noteB{\mathbb{R}^d}$, we compare our semi-implicit adaptive numerical method to a number of different fixed-step schemes (with time step $h$) that we outline below.
 Some numerical examples for an explicit adaptive scheme are given in \cite{KeLo2016}.
-The majority of recent developments concentrate on a perturbation of the flow (or solution) of order $\Dt^{1/2}$ or higher, however the first method we present is the classic implicit approach.
-We do not consider an exhaustive list of taming-type schemes and there are other variants available, see for example \cite{Sabinas2016,SzpruchZhang,ZhangMa}.
-Our examples illustrate some of the drawbacks of explicit schemes, for example where linear stability is an issue or where for finite (relatively large) $h$ the taming perturbation may change the timescale of the dynamics of the solution.
+The majority of recent developments concentrate on a perturbation of the flow (or solution) of order $h^{1/2}$ or higher, however the first method we present is the classic implicit approach.
+We do not consider an exhaustive list of taming-type schemes and there are other variants available, see for example \cite{HutzenthalerJentzen,Mao15,Mao16,Sabinas2016,SzpruchZhang,ZhangMa}.
+Our examples illustrate some of the drawbacks of explicit schemes, for example where linear stability is an issue.